Healthy Homes Assessment Bay View

 Draught Stopping Bay View

-If a draught can be felt from unreasonable gaps or holes or holes, it requirements to be sealed.
+If a draught could be perceived as a result of gaps or holes or holes, it needs to be sealed.

-What are unjustifiable gaps or holes?
+What are unreasonable gaps and holes?

 Find the complete specifications to the Healthy Homes draught stopping requirements.